 In southern Scandinavia, villages were more prevalent, which, during the Viking Age, could reach up to 40,000 square meters in size.
 Villages were made up of a number of longhouses and non-residential buildings.

 Of such non-residential buildings, for example, so-called “pit houses” have been found, which were semi-subterranean structures thought to have been used as workshops (for textile production, among other things).

-Boathouses could also accompany villages as seasonal abodes for traveling fishermen, doubling as docks which sailors could harness their boats to.
+Boathouses could also accompany villages as seasonal abodes for traveling fishermen, doubling as docks to which sailors could harness their boats.

 The first organized, multi-family settlements emerged in 8th century Scandinavia, thought to be near trade centers.
 Viking burial remains have also been found within these towns.

 Notice how trade centers, towns (and most likely self-standing longhouses, too) were all located near a waterway; be it the coast, a fjord, a lake, or a river.

 Water was such a lifeline to the Vikings that a coastal sailing route, Nor∂vegr, meaning “the north way,” even gave Norway its name – and a large part of its identity.